Loading...

 Pair with Protein

-Consider eating your satsuma as part of a balanced meal rather than on its own.
-This can help balance the overall impact on your blood sugar.
+Consider eating your satsuma as part of a balanced meal rather than on its own, to better control the impact on your blood sugar.

 healthspan-mbl